 Closed captions (CC) are similar to subtitles.
-They refer to embedded text in a video stream that allows a viewer to read text instead of listening to voices in the broadcast.
+They refer to the embedded text in a video stream that allows a viewer to read the text instead of listening to voices in the broadcast.
 It’s simply the text version of the content you would otherwise listen to.

 Typically, closed captions can easily be turned on and off by the viewer.
 As dialogue or monologue takes place, the captions match the spoken text.
 Captions will also often include information about music or other important sounds that are included in the broadcast (think booms or gunshots during an action movie, or whistles during a sporting match).

 Viewers who are deaf or hard of hearing can follow along by reading with no need to listen to the live broadcast to fully understand what is happening.